hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - Social media
     - Risk-based authentication: a.k.a. adaptive multi-factor authentication
     - Push-based 2FA: confirm a user's identity with multiple factors of authentication that other methods cannot
-  - against phishing, social engineering and password brute-force attacks
+  - against <span style="color: #bb6600;">phishing, social engineering and password brute-force attacks</span>
-  - SSO authentication: users with MFA and sharing the authentication with multiple applications
+  - <span style="color: #bb6600;">SSO authentication</span>: users with MFA and sharing the authentication with multiple applications

 - EPP & EDR